DanielaDeMoura/Console-Finances/README.md

 # Console-Finances
-Unit 4 Challenge: Console Finances
+Unit 4 Challenge: Console Finances -> link: https://danielademoura.github.io/Console-Finances/

 ## About
 This project is designed to analyse financial data about past sales for a company.
 It processes a dataset, calculating key financial metrics and displaying the results in the console.
 This includes information on the company's Profit and Losses over the various months.